DanielPSaul/DanielPSaul/README.md

 <br>

 # Portfolio Contents

-This repository consists of work completed through personal projects, part-time experiences, and coursework.
+This repository consists of work completed through technical personal projects, part-time experiences, and coursework.
 Some code, projects, or files may be limited due to lost items or the prevention of releasing personal or sensitive data/information.

 - Web Application Development
   - Solar Panel Simulation